cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 which allowed patrons to check out works *electronically*, and then we had the ability to search for works.
 If a work of interest was located using these tools, the work could be retrieved from the shelves or ordered via interlibrary loan by snail mail.
-Full text search came much later with the introduction of better storage media, like CD-ROMs in the 1980s.
+Full text search came much later with the introduction of better storage media, like CD-ROMs, in the 1980s.
 This period saw major growth when access to the internet to more institutions grew in the 1980s and the web in the early 1990s, which at its heart is nothing more than a big document retrieval system.